Graduate Course Catalog 2015-2016

 Ph.D.
 Degree Requirements

-Following admission into the program, a guidance committee is appointed for the student by the dean of the Graduate School upon recommendation of the graduate coordinator.
+Following admission into the program, a guidance committee is appointed for the student by the dean of the Graduate School upon recommendation of the advisor and graduate coordinator.
 This committee assists in outlining the student's course of study and may specify individual coursework requirements.
+The guidance committee administers the qualifying examination.

-Minor Requirements: An identifiable group of courses (9 credits minimum) in an area outside of the civil engineering department and approved by the guidance committee must be successfully completed to provide a minor to the Ph.D. degree.
-A minor may be satisfied by courses taken toward a master's degree other than civil engineering, but the credits will not be applied against the 24 credit-hour minimum.
+Requirements for Optional Minor: An identifiable group of courses (9 credits minimum) in an area outside of the civil engineering department and approved by the guidance committee must be successfully completed to provide a minor to the Ph.D. degree.
+A minor may be satisfied by courses taken toward a master's degree other than civil engineering, but the credits will not be applied against the 18 or 36 credit-hour minimum.

-Teaching Experience: A minimum of one semester as a teaching assistant or comparable experience is required.
+Professional Outreach Experience: A minimum of one semester as a teaching assistant or comparable experience, or preparation and submission of article(s) to refereed journal(s), or presentations at professional meetings is required.
 The guidance committee will evaluate whether a student's past teaching assistantship satisfies this requirement.

-Doctoral Candidates: Upon successful completion of the Ph.D. qualifying examinations and the language or research tool requirement, a doctoral student is advanced to the status of doctoral candidate.
+Doctoral Candidates: Upon successful completion of the Ph.D. qualifying examination, a doctoral student is advanced to the status of doctoral candidate.
 When a student achieves candidacy, a doctoral committee is established.
-The doctoral committee directs research, conducts a semi-annual review of the student's progress, supervises and approves the doctoral dissertation, and administers the final examination (also known as the dissertation defense).
+The doctoral committee reviews research, reviews the student's progress, supervises and approves the doctoral dissertation, and administers the final examination (also known as the dissertation defense).
+The student must present and defend a research proposal within 6 months of achieving candidacy and no sooner than one year prior to the dissertation defense.

 Upon completion of the dissertation, and with the approval of the doctoral committee, the student schedules an oral defense in accordance with the requirements of the Graduate School.
 For graduation, a B average (3.00 GPA) and successful dissertation defense must be achieved.